plone/training/configuring_customizing.rst

 Summary
 -------

 You can configure and customize a lot in Plone through the web.
-The most important options are accessible in the `plone control panel <http://localhost:8080/Plone/@@overview-controlpanel>`_ but even more are hidden away in the `ZMI <http://localhost:8080/Plone/manage>`_.
+The most important options are accessible in the `plone control panel <http://localhost:8080/Plone/@@overview-controlpanel>`_ but some are hidden away in the `ZMI <http://localhost:8080/Plone/manage>`_.
 The amount and presentation of information is overwhelming but you'll get the hang of it through a lot of practice.